 Expats will need to supply their international moving company with the appropriate documents to allow them to assume customs clearance on their behalf.

 Expats should be well-informed and aware of the details in the contract with the moving company.
 The contract may specify certain details of insurance and the expected time of arrival of the goods to the destination.
 Customs charges may apply to some goods, which is where the advice of the moving company will be useful.

 Shipping cars to Russia

 Many expats are encouraged to buy a car in Russia rather than shipping one's car in.
 This is because shipping vehicles to Russia is expensive with a hefty import tax on top of value-added tax.
-Tax rates and specific documentation required are subject to change, and so expats should check the governmental custom's page.
+You could end up paying up to 55 percent of the price of the car just to ship it to Russia.
+That said, tax rates and specific documentation required are subject to change, and so expats should check the governmental custom's page.
 Relocations companies can provide advice and assist with shipping vehicles to Russia, making the process much easier.

-Public transport in big Russian cities are well developed and there are many options for getting around in Russia.
-So expats should consider if bringing a car into the country is worth it or not depending on their needs.
+Public transport networks in big Russian cities are well developed and there are many options for getting around in Russia.
+So expats should consider if bringing a car into the country is worth it or not, depending on their needs.

 Shipping pets to Russia

 If importing a dog or cat to Russia, expats will need to make sure they have the proper documentation at the time of shipment.
 Pets are often required to be microchipped and have up-to-date vaccines, including a rabies vaccine, and health certificates and documents.

 Expats interested in shipping their pets to Russia are often discouraged from doing so.
 Most Russian living is done in small apartments rather than houses with outdoor space, so it’s important expats evaluate whether their accommodation is indeed pet-friendly.